-- Interpersonal/Organizational Communication
+- Emerging Communication Technologies

-- Interdisciplinary Health Communication Concentration
+- Health and Wellness Communication

 Because of the flexible nature of the field, the program can be easily tailored to accommodate individual interests, aptitudes, and career goals.
-Each students works with a faculty adviser to plan a program of study and complete a select group of required core courses.
+Each student works with a faculty adviser to plan a program of study and complete a select group of required core courses.
 These courses introduce basic concepts and skills.
-Students also can take a variety of optional courses that allow for the pursuit of more specialized areas.
+Students can also take various optional courses to pursue more specialized areas.